SAP-samples/teched2025-AD165/exercises/ex5/README.md

-# Exercise 2 - Add a simple UI integration card for usage in your workspace
+# Exercise 2 - Add an UI integration card for usage in your workspace

 In this exercise, you will download a UI integration card and make it available in Work Zone, so you can add it to a workpage in the next exercise.
-In the optional exercise 5, you can learn how to create more complex UI integration cards that consume real business data.

 > [!NOTE]
 > Integration cards present a new means to expose application content to the end user in a unified way.
 A card is a design pattern that displays the most concise pieces of information in a limited-space container.
 Similar to a tile, it helps users structure their work in an intuitive and dynamic way while presenting more data at first sight than a tile usually does.

-## Exercise 5.1 Select an advanced card and adapt it to your needs
+## Exercise 2.1 Select an advanced card and adapt it to your needs

 After completing these steps you will have downloaded an advanced card from [sapui5.hana.ondemand.com](https://sapui5.hana.ondemand.com).
 This website provides you with a lot of information, samples, and resources to support you in developing web apps with SAPUI5.